 A prolific creator

 Noguchi, born in 1904 to a free-spirited Irish-American mother and a Japanese poet, worked in stone, wood, metal and more.
-Known for his sculpture and public art, Noguchi also designed stage sets for Martha Graham dance productions, and for mass-produced lamps and furniture pieces, some of which are still manufactured.
-His creation of public spaces through sculpture established him as a critical figure in post-war art, architecture and design.
+Known for his sculpture and public art, Noguchi designed stage sets for Martha Graham dance productions.
+He also designed mass-produced lamps and furniture pieces, some of them still manufactured today.
+The artist’s creation of public spaces through sculpture established him as a critical figure in post-war art, architecture and design.

 Everything is sculpture.
 Any material, any idea without hindrance born into space, I consider sculpture.–Isamu Noguchi